Burying Soft Forks

 That’s right.

 Yeah.
-So this has happened before, but soft burying, soft forks, it’s not a completely new concept.
+So this has happened before, but burying soft forks, it’s not a completely new concept.
 It is being discussed again, at least sort of on GitHub, not really on the Bitcoin dev list this time, I think, because I guess Bitcoin Core developers have already sort of agreed that this is kind of the way to go.

 Well, it’s still open, so.

-What is a software
+What is a soft fork

 Well, I think you wanted to recap first what a soft fork is.